 These records are our initial samples.
 They are opened and carefully inspected.
 Are these actually the correct records?
 Are the inscriptions on the lead-out area matching the ones on the lacquer masters?
 This indicates that the correct lacquer disks, mothers and stampers have been used.
 Are the labels correct and on the correct side?
 Are they in good shape?
 Are the edges properly trimmed?
 Are the center holes well-formed and correctly dimensioned?
 Are all samples identical in these respects?

-Any marks, craters, scratches, blisters, finger prints, dust, hair, insects, plastic or paper residues, or bubble gum visible on the record surfaces?
+Are any marks, craters, scratches, blisters, fingerprints, dust, hair, insects, plastic or paper residues, or bubble gum visible on the record surfaces?

 The next step is to inspect the records on a special turntable with a measurement microscope fitted, for proper centering, flatness and groove structure integrity.